Run desktop applications¶

 Open Settings and scroll down to Libertine under the System sub-heading.

 Tap Libertine to get to the Manage Libertine Containers sub-menu.
 Already installed containers will be visible here.
 Tap the + sign at the upper right to add a container.

 The Container Options dialog box will open asking you to enter a container name and optionally a password.
 Confirm your entries by tapping “OK”, and the container will be created.

 To do this via the command-line:

 -n namename is a more user-friendly name of the container

 -t typetype can be either

-The creating process can take some time, due to the size of the container (some hundred of megabytes).
+Creation can take a while due to the size of the container (some hundred megabytes).

-ssh connection.
-Alternatively, you can run it from the terminal app using a loopback ssh connection running this command:
+Alternatively, you can run it from the terminal app using a loopback SSH connection by running this command:

 Use the Settings Manage Libertine Containers sub-menu to list all the containers you have created on the device.